nagi49000/fastapi-docker-kube/Tutorial.md

 ### Docker

 Docker can be used for containerization; building a portable image from which one can run the app.
 This can be done directly from the dockerfiles, or orchestrated using the docker-compose file.
+Examples are available [here](services/README.md#docker)

 ### Podman